srinitude/shellgame/README.md

 6. Add and commit your changes.
 7. Push that branch, not to master (`git push [test-case]`)
 8. Open a pull request on Github.
-9. Slack the sf-0517 with the link to the pull request and have someone merge to master for you.
+9. Slack the sf-0517 channel with the link to the pull request and have someone merge to master for you.